stachu79/projekt4/psycho.md

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/helpme_content.png)

-I extracted zip file and tried to open file Table.jpg which caused an error, so I looked what is a file and found that JPEG file is a zip file.
+I extracted a zip file and tried to open a file "Table.jpg" which caused an error, so I checked what kind of a file it was and found that JPEG file is a zip file.

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/table1.png)

-I extracted zip file and got another two files.
+I extracted the zip file and got another two files.
 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/table2.png)

-I listened to wav file I discover that is a message in morse code I used a webpage to decrypt the message
+I listened to the "wav" file I discovered that was a message in a morse code I used a webpage to decrypt the message

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/morsecode.png)

-and that was a password to extract data from JPEG file, because there was used steganography to hide text file into JPEG.
+and that was a password to extract data from JPEG file, because there was steganography used to hide text file into JPEG.

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/morsekey.png)